bluesky/bluesky-queueserver/docs/source/using_queue_server.rst

 features, such as magics, ``user_ns``, etc. Users may also connect to the kernel directly bypassing RE Manager using Jupyter Console.

+More information on configuration of IPython kernel: :ref:`config_of_ipython_kernel`.

 Starting RE Manager in IPython Mode
 ***********************************